Citing

 Do you need help?

-If you have questions about how to use RefWorks, review the help materials above.
-If you have further questions about usage, you can contact the library or Service Point via the links below.
+If you have questions about how to use RefWorks, review the help materials.
+If you have further questions about usage, you can contact the library or Service Point via these links.

 - Contact the University Library